clarte53/GaussianSplattingVRViewerUnity/README.md

 At SIGGRAPH 2023 the paper "[**3D Gaussian Splatting for Real-Time Radiance Field Rendering**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)" by Kerbl, Kopanas, Leimkühler, Drettakis has been published and features impressive rendering speeds compared to other nerf techniques.

 Clarte has integrated [**Differential Gaussian Rasterization**](https://github.com/graphdeco-inria/diff-gaussian-rasterization/tree/main) in a Unity Native Plugin to create a OpenXR viewer of gaussian splatting learned models.
-This project is the orinal implementation of gaussian splatting renderer written in CUDA.
+This project is the original implementation of gaussian splatting renderer written in CUDA.
 The plugin also works without OpenXR to render gaussian splatting in Unity.

 > A pre-compiled version of the OpenXR viewer for windows is available for testing.
 You can also compile from source or open the unity project.